ripSquid/styrdokument/pm/eng/pm_for_studiesociala_namnden.md

 ### 2.1 Composition

-The student social board is composed of:
+The Study Social board is composed of:

-- President and Board Member responsible for student social activities.
+- President and Board Member responsible for study social activities.
-- Vice president and responsible for JML questions.
+- JML-coordinator
+- INternational-coordinator (INt)

-The Student social board can elect more board members.
+The Study Social board can elect more board members.
 An individual chapter member may only occupy one seat on the board at any given time.

-The Student social committee can also include:
+The Study Social Committee can also include:

+- JML-workgroup
-- JML team
+- INternational-workgroup

 ### 2.2 Appointment

-All board representatives of the chapter's student social committee are elected by the Chapter Meeting.
+All board representatives of the chapter's Study Social Committee are elected by the Chapter Meeting.

+- Members of the JML-workgroup are appointed by the board of the Study Social Committee.
-The members of the JML team can be appointed by the Student social committee's board.
+- Members of the INternational-workgroup are appointed by the board of the Study Social Committee.

 ## 3 Individual responsibility

-### 3.1 Board member responsible for student social activities
+### 3.1 Board member responsible for Study Social activities

-Convener and president of the Study social committee is the board member responsible for the student social activities.
+Convener and president of the Study social committee is the board member responsible for the Study Social activities.

-It is the responsibility of the board member that meetings are held with the committee before each board meeting.
+The board member is responsible for ensuring that meetings with the entire committee are held prior to each board meeting.

-Their responsibilities and duties are further regulated in the Memo for the chapters board.
+Their responsibilities and duties are further regulated in the "Memo for the Chapters Board".

-### 3.2 Vice president and responsible for JML questions
+### JML-coordinator

-Responsible for running the chapter's JML work and to be the convening responsible and leader of the JML team.
+Is responsible for running the chapter's JML work and to be the convening responsible and leader of the JML team.

-These tasks include:
+The tasks of the JML-coordinator includes:

-- To spread the knowledge and understanding of JML within the chapter to its members.
+- To spread the knowledge and understanding of JML to the chapter members.
-- To inform the chapter's members of the JML work that is being conducted.
+- To inform about the chapter’s JML work to all chapter members.
-- To help chapter members in JML matters according to the chapter's course of action plan titled "Planned course of action in JML matters".
+- To help chapter members with JML issues according to the chapter's action plan called "Planned course of action in JML matters".
-- To take part in the Train-the-Trainer education given by the KTH equality office with one or more members from the Studie social committee.
+- To take part in the Train-the-Trainer education given by the KTH equality office with one or more members from the Study Social Committee.
-- To hold and arrange a JML workshop for new students during the reception.
+- To organize and hold a JML-workshop for new students during the reception.
-- To hold and arrange a JML workshop for those that participate in the reception of new students.
+- To organize and hold a JML-workshop for those who participate in the reception of new students during the reception.
-- To hold and arrange a JML workshop so the chapter board and those holding a trustee position within the chapter has the opportunity to participate once during their elected term.
+- To arrange and hold a JML-workshop so that the chapter's board and those who hold a position of trust within the chapter have the opportunity to participate at least once during their term of office.

-### 3.3 JML-Team
+### 3.3 INternational-coordinator (INt)

-Tasked to work with JML questions in the chapter under the vice president with responsibility for JML questions, leadership and with helping the vice president with responsibility got JML-questions to fulfill its responsibilities.
+Is responsible for promoting the position of international students in the section as well as convening and chairing the INternational working group.

+The tasks of the INternational-coordinator includes:

+- To coordinate events with the chapter's various bodies that promote the integration of international students.
+- To maintain a dialogue with THS International and attend their International Councils, or equivalent international related meetings concerning the chapter.
+- To work to ensure that international students are received during the reception periods.
+- To work to ensure that all information is available in English.